Antiepileptic Drugs

 | Infantile spasms (West syndrome) | ACTH, vigabatrin | Vigabatrin is first-line if tuberous sclerosis complex (TSC).
 ACTH is first-line for all other etiologies.
 Hypsarrhythmia on EEG |

-Dravet syndrome (SCN1A mutation) + Na channel blockers = disaster.
+Dravet syndrome (SCN1A) + chronic Na channel blockers = worsening.
 Lamotrigine, carbamazepine, phenytoin, and oxcarbazepine all worsen seizures in Dravet.
-Treatment is valproate + clobazam + stiripentol (a CYP inhibitor that boosts clobazam levels).
-Fenfluramine (serotonin releaser) is FDA-approved for Dravet.
+Treatment is valproate + clobazam + stiripentol (direct GABAA PAM + CYP2C19/3A4 inhibitor that boosts norclobazam, the active metabolite of clobazam).
+Fenfluramine (5-HT releaser + sigma-1 agonist) is FDA-approved for Dravet (2020) and Lennox-Gastaut (2022).
+Cannabidiol is also approved for Dravet, LGS, and TSC.
+Contrast with IGE/JME: avoid narrow Na channel blockers (CBZ/OXC/PHT); lamotrigine remains a broad-spectrum IGE option but may worsen myoclonus in JME.
 Always think Dravet when a board question describes a child with refractory febrile seizures starting at age 6 months whose seizures worsen on Na channel blockers.

 Drugs That Worsen Seizures